kellyfj/HereHackWeek/README.md

 #### Detailed Description

 Approx 1-2% of all Tweets are Geo-Tagged.
-That's still a lot of data.
+With 500m tweets a day on average, 1-2% is still a lot of data.
 What can we do with that?
 Well for the Hackathon we basically listened to FourSquare related tweets that were geotagged e.g. "I'm at Some Cafe w/ @JoeMyFriend"

 Then we